YuanL-013/2026-Hardware-Tutorial/README.md

 If you have any questions/facing issues, feel free to reach out the the seniors on Discord!

+---
 ### Tutorial Modules
+You may view the official syllabus [here](Full-Tutorial-Syllabus.pdf).
 | Module | Topic | Materials |
 |--------|-------|-----------|
 | Tutorial 1 | Introduction to Hardware, Components and Schematic Design with KiCAD | [Week 1 Notes](Tutorial-Notes/Week-1/HKUST-RoboticsTeam-HardwareTutorial1-Notes.pdf) |